 Organizations need to ride out tough times.
 They need to adapt to changed conditions, and they need to communicate to all key stakeholders what the changed priorities are during difficult periods.
-The global financial crisis was clearly one of those times – and the world is still struggling with the aftermath.
+The global financial crisis was clearly one of those times – and now the world is facing a pandemic health crisis.

 It is important to get back to fundamentals and to communicate those fundamentals to people who are important to the organization – your key stakeholders.

 Review carefully who your key stakeholders are.
 Are there any new stakeholders you need to communicate with?
 Have existing stakeholders changed?
 Do you need to establish new lines of communication with them for mutually better understanding and reassurance?
 New shareholders, new customers, different customers, and, of course, the most important stakeholders of all – your employees.

 You need to convince all those key groups that your organization is well managed and has taken prudent measures to ride out the storm.

 Research among 600 companies in Australia in 2007 found that stakeholder relations activity directly specifically at employees as key stakeholders was twice as effective as communication with any other group in creating better financial performance.

 Famous management consultant, Peter Drucker, advocated asking 5 crucial questions about organizational fundamentals.
 (I have bought his book, The Five Most Important Questions You Will Ever Ask About Your Organization, published by Wiley in 2008, which discusses the questions.
 Great little book – timeless points!)
 If you can answer all of the questions, or can get upper management to give you the answers, you will be able to communicate better to your stakeholders.
 In this economic climate they will want to be reassured that your organization knows where it wants to go and how to get there.